zpscofield/mosaic-webbpsf/README.md

-# Yonsei Observable UNiverse Group (YOUNG) WebbPSF Modeling
+# Yonsei Observable UNiverse Group (YOUNG) STPSF Modeling

-A simplified implementation of the WebbPSF simulation, intended to be used for weak gravitational lensing analysis.
+A streamlined implementation of the STPSF simulation for JWST mosaic images, intended to be used for weak gravitational lensing analysis.

 ## What this WebbPSF implementation does